 What is Swing Trading?

-A Swing Trade is similar to buy-and-hold investment strategy (or sell-and-hold, depending on the trend’s direction).
-The difference mainly relates to the trading period as equity investors, for instance, develop their strategies for weeks and months, while Forex Swing Traders focus on several days, up to three weeks in some cases.
+A Swing trading is similar to buy-and-hold investment strategy (or sell-and-hold, depending on the trend’s direction).
+The difference mainly relates to the trading period as equity investors, for instance, develop their strategies for weeks and months, while Forex Swing trading Traders focus on several days, up to three weeks in some cases.
 The main idea is to analyse the market in terms of possible sharp price swings, which take place for quite a while.
 In most cases, such trends occur based on the fundamental influence such as expectations for an interest rate hike or cut by a central bank, forecasts about changes in macroeconomic data like GDP, employment or inflation, forcing monetary policymakers to change the rhetoric.
 When it comes to commodities, a sudden shift in supply/demand relation could drive the market to go up or down.
 Unexpected wars, including trade and currency wars, could also affect a strong trend in commodities.
 Stock indices are also vulnerable to a wide range of macroeconomic and geopolitical factors.
 Nevertheless, financial assets are mainly driven by fundamental factors, and a Swing Trader is keen on taking advantage of that.

-Swing trading involves identifying profitable times to enter trades based on two different types of swing: ‘swing lows’ and ‘swing highs’.
+Swing trading involves identifying profitable times to enter trades based on two different types of swing: swing lows and swing highs.

 What is the best timeframe for Swing Trading?